awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 When you [create a grant](grants.md), you can include [grant constraints](https://docs.aws.amazon.com/kms/latest/APIReference/API_GrantConstraints.html) that allow access only when a request includes a particular encryption context or encryption context keys\.
 For details about the `EncryptionContextEquals` and `EncryptionContextSubset` grant constraints, see [Grant Constraints](grants.md#grant-constraints)\.

-To specify an encryption context constraint in a grant, use the `Constraints` parameter in the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) API operation\.
+To specify an encryption context constraint in a grant for a symmetric CMK, use the `Constraints` parameter in the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation\.
 This example uses the AWS Command Line Interface, but you can use any AWS SDK\.
-The grant that this command creates gives the `exampleUser` permission to call the [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) API operation\.
+The grant that this command creates gives the `exampleUser` permission to call the [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation\.
 But that permission is effective only when the encryption context in the `Decrypt` request includes a `"Department": "IT"` encryption context pair\.

 ```
 $ aws kms create-grant \